 Bruce: First, thank you MarcieMom for being such a great new friend.
 I love your coming to #DadChat every Thursday while commuting to work.
 I love that the Internet allows us to “connect” with people we might not otherwise ever meet.
 You’re a great example of that and a blessing.

 As to your question, it’s ironic that my answer comes back to something very simple.
 It also really applies to both dads and moms.
-One of my first columns was about this, There’s No Such Thing as Quality Time.

 In our very busy world – busy lives – it is a myth to think that parents can schedule “Quality Time” with their children.
 Quantity Time is what works.
 It’s simple.
 Kids open up on their schedule, NOT on yours.
 The more time you spend with them, the better you will know them, and the better chance they’ll open up and hopefully reveal things you need and want to know.

 Marcie Mom: There are a lot of tasks that dads have to do, take for instance a dad of eczema child (ahem.. without naming who!):